Artificial Intelligence

 - Marco Dorigo and Marco Colombetti, Robot Shaping: An Experiment in Behavior Engineering

-- The Genealogy of ELIZA {I am not joking when I say that no one should be allowed to comment on AI who hasn't stepped the source code for Eliza]
+- The Genealogy of ELIZA [I am not altogether joking when I say that you should not trust commentary on AI from anyone who has not both interacted with Eliza, and stepped through the source code.]

 - John Holland, Adaptation in Natural and Artificial Systems